Stop Summation: Min-Form Credit Assignment Is All Process Reward Model Needs for Reasoning: Preliminaries

 \subsection{Process Reward vs. Verifiable Reward}

 Verifiable rewards are sparse, rule-based rewards assigned to an entire response.
 For a prompt, LLM generates a sequence of steps $\{a_1, \dots, a_n\}$.
 After the final step $a_n$, a verifiable reward $r^v$ is assigned based on whether the response matches the ground-truth answer.
 Verifiable rewards provide a straightforward, ground-truth signal for RL training, which has been commonly used in the training pipeline for advanced models~\citep{yue2024sc,guo2025deepseek,team2025kimi}.
 In contrast, process rewards $\{r^p_1,\cdots,r^p_n\}$ are dense rewards to evaluate the quality of each step.
-Compared with verifiable rewards, process rewards are more expensive to acquire.
-For example, \citet{lightman2023let} defines process rewards as the correctness of each step and annotates manually to construct the PRM800K dataset. \citet{wang2023math} estimates process rewards using the Monte Carlo method, which demands significant computational resources for rollouts.
-Despite their cost, process rewards offer unique benefits in test-time scaling~\citep{lightman2023let, xiong2024rlhflowmath, guan2025rstar}.
+Process rewards offer unique benefits in test-time scaling.
 During inference, LLM generates multiple responses for a single prompt, and PRM scores each step for each response.
 Prior work~\citep{lightman2023let,wang2023math,zhang2025lessons} typically aggregates process rewards into a outcome-level score using the minimum value, $\min(r^p_1,\cdots,r^p_n)$, and selects the best response based on this outcome-level score.
 This PRM-based approach outperforms majority voting and other reward model-based approaches.

-Although dense rewards support stable and effective training in traditional RL applications, such as games~\citep{cheng2024scaling} and robotics~\citep{cheng2024rime}, they struggle to effectively fine-tune LLM for advanced reasoning. \citet{guo2025deepseek} categorizes PRM as an unsuccessful attempt.
-Therefore, how to make PRMs as effective in training as they are in test-time scaling is an important topic that has not been studied extensively.
+Although dense rewards support effective training in traditional RL applications, they struggle to effectively fine-tune LLM for advanced reasoning~\citet{guo2025deepseek}.
+Therefore, how to make PRMs as effective in training as they are in test-time scaling is an important and not widely studied topic.